minuteman1911/atitya/docs/index.md

    There exist numerous models of a neuron in literature, which define its behaviour.
 Out of these, the one which is modelled in Kobe by default is integrate and fire with exponential decay.
 This is simple to implement, and also computationally efficient. **While there is no restriction on writing differential equations and executing them in the Kobe runtime, it is discouraged.** It is better to first convert any differential equations into an equivalent heuristic, this is what is done in the default example.

  ## Plasticity
    This is the most elusive part of the whole story and at the end of this section you are going to think that it is impossible to ever simulate the brain.
 There are **contradictory** findings on how plasticity works.
-A consensus needs to be reached on this matter, and it must not be unilateral.
 Plasticity is thought to be dependent on the balance which is reached by the push and pull effects of various phenomena at play in vivo.
 There is competition in the brain at every level, micro (spanning few neurons) and macro (spanning multiple neurons, or even a whole cortical area).
 Also, the rules of plasticity seem to be different between different regions (cortex vs. hippocampus).
 Plasticity can be synaptic as well as non-synaptic, homo- as well as hetero- synaptic.
 Hetero-synaptic plasticity and neuromodulation are both macro level effects which can be modelled in Kobe.
 Infact, it is unclear what is the distinction between them.

   ### Spike-time dependent plasticity
    Donald Hebb in 1949 formulated what is known today as Hebbian rule of learning.
 This rule is famously known by the phrase "Neurons that fire together, wire together".
 Later experiments revealed that a temporal component is a necessary factor which determines whether the neurons' association with other neurons increases or decreases.
 If a neuron fires before another one fires, then actually their association decreases i.e. the weight between them decreases This can be modelled as the stdp rule or a window rule (which is computationally more efficient)